tayormi/weather-app-signals/README.md

-# 📈Weather App built with Riverpod
+# 📈Weather App built with Signals

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![Twitter Follow](https://img.shields.io/twitter/follow/olu_tayormi?label=Follow&style=social)](https://twitter.com/olu_tayormi)

-This is a weather app built using Riverpod as it's State Management.
-This project is an attempt to rewrite the Weather App sample at [Flutter Bloc Example](https://bloclibrary.dev/#/flutterweathertutorial) created by [Felix Angelov](https://github.com/felangel) in Riverpod.
+This is a weather app built using [Signal](https://rodydavis.github.io/signals.dart/reference/overview/) as it's State Management.
+This project is an attempt to rewrite the Weather App sample at [Flutter Bloc Example](https://bloclibrary.dev/#/flutterweathertutorial) created by [Felix Angelov](https://github.com/felangel) in Signals.

-The [Meta Weather API](https://www.metaweather.com) was used to provide the data.
+The [Open Meteo](https://open-meteo.com/) was used to provide the data.
 This project was created for educational purposes only and it's not intended to be a reference point to get weather data.

 ## 💻 Requirements